ryanmaomaomao/Global-Decision-Focused-NeuralODE/README.md

 - `GDF-ODE/` – Supporting scripts for generalized differentiable forecasting (used by the notebook).
 - Additional notebooks (e.g., `indianapolis_*`, `synthetic_gdp_multi_warehouse.ipynb`) demonstrate multi-warehouse and real-world scenarios.

-Questions or contributions are welcome through GitHub issues or pull requests.